Keetz108/agds_report_exercise_3/README.md

 # agds_report_exercise_3

-This is the one of the two repositories created for the report exercise 3.
+This text was added by person one (Timo) to test if synchronization of local and remote repo was successful.
+The following text was added by person 2 (Keerti) as the change in the forked repo asked for in the exercise: